adamchainz/django-linear-migrations/README.rst

 Imaigne you were working on your project's ``books`` app in a feature branch and created a migration called ``0002_longer_titles``.
 Meanwhile a commit has been merged to your ``main`` branch with a *different* 2nd migration for ``books`` called ``0002_author_nicknames``.
-Thanks to django-migration-conflicts, the ``max_migration.txt`` file will show as conflicted between your feature and main branches.
+Thanks to django-linear-migrations, the ``max_migration.txt`` file will show as conflicted between your feature and main branches.

 You can start to fix the conflict by pulling your latest ``main`` branch, then rebasing your ``titles`` branch on top of it.
 When you do this, Git will report the conflict: